rocx-wrangler/name_generator/README.md

 # name_generator
-Generate names (place/person) automatically
+Generate names of place and/or person automatically.

 Small code snippets to generate persons' and  and places' names.

-Currently supporting Chinese and Indian names only.
+Currently supporting Chinese, Indian, Punjabi, names and Telugu & Russian surnames.

 #ToDo
 Support more languages (countries)